Who pays U.S. tariffs? Short answer: we all do.

 How we got here: lower-cost production abroad, higher-value work at home

-From the late 1980s onward, many labor-intensive goods (like apparel) shifted to lower-wage countries (for example, China and Sri Lanka) to keep unit costs competitive.
+From the late 1980s onward, many labor-intensive goods (like apparel) shifted to lower-wage countries (for example, China and Sri Lanka) to keep unit costs competitive, i.e, low.
 At the same time, the U.S. economy specialized more in high-value activities such as design, marketing, software, logistics, healthcare, and advanced manufacturing.
 Result: a persistent goods trade deficit alongside a services surplus, with overall output growing over time.
 Proof point: Real U.S. GDP has climbed markedly over the past 50 years [8].
 Unemployment has been relatively low in most expansions over that period [9].

 Figure 1.
 Real GDP (GDPC1) — official FRED chart